 There are a number of factors that can cause chronic neck pain including being involved in an car accident, muscle strain or sprain, arthritis, or a “pinched” nerve.
-While most pain goes away with restful sleep, massage and minor medication, other will experience more significant trauma and suffer chronic pain as a result.
+While most pain goes away with restful sleep, massage and minor medication, some will experience more significant trauma and suffer chronic pain as a result.
 This pain level requires a more proactive treatment approach.

 Sciatica is caused by a herniated disc that is causing pain and numbness in the buttock that extends down the leg and is located in the lower back.
 This is the most common symptom of a herniation as it puts pressure on the sciatic nerve.
 This pain most often occurs on one side and may get worse after sitting, walking, bending, or even standing.

-When the spinal canal starts to narrow that is called spinal stenosis.
-It can be caused by a number of factors including, excessive bone growth, thickening of the tissue canal, or a herniated disc.
+When the spinal canal starts to narrow, that is called spinal stenosis.
+It can be caused by a number of factors including excessive bone growth, thickening of the tissue canal, or a herniated disc.
 This narrowing can put pressure on the cords or nerves surrounding the spinal cord.
 Generally, this condition is caused by degeneration of tissue as a part of aging and most often occurs in people over the age of 50.

 A “pinched nerve” is the result of an injury or damage to a set of nerves from an injury or sprain.
-When the spinal column is compressed, constricted or overstretched it can affect the nerves in the surrounding area.
-In more extreme cases a herniated disc can bulge out onto the nerve causing pain and other symptoms.
-Some of the most common symptoms of a pinched nerve are; numbness, the feeling of pins and needles or a burning sensation radiating from the injured area.
+When the spinal column is compressed, constricted or overstretched, it can affect the nerves in the surrounding area.
+In more extreme cases, a herniated disc can bulge out onto the nerve causing pain and other symptoms.
+Some of the most common symptoms of a pinched nerve are: numbness, the feeling of pins and needles, or a burning sensation radiating from the injured area.